View Project Photos

 Every single piece of glass in each window section had to be painted and fired at least twice.
 [Firing evaporates volatile carriers in the paint and permanently fuses the pigment into the glass.]
 Kebrle began with direct “trace” painting to apply linear detail with black glass paint and trace brushes.
 The fine detail was used for musical staff borders, lettering, guitar detail, record labels, Elvis’ crown, etc. Then the painted pieces of glass were fired in Kebrle’s hand-built, gas-fired flash kiln with a sliding, 2×3 foot shelf-loader.
 After the trace firing, each piece of glass was then covered with a matte wash of black paint (the matte) and jigsawed back together on a Light Easel (a tiltable, clear panel of glass supported in an adjustable frame).
 With the Light Easel in its horizontal position, the pieces of glass were then affixed to the horizontal sheet with drops of glazer’s wax.
 The “waxed-up” section could then be tilted to a near vertical position, so that backlighting could reveal detail as the matte paint was removed.
 Using a variety of highlighting brushes, styli, stick “lights” plus a mahl stick to steady the hand, Kebrle [and sometimes Soderquist] methodically and selectively removed the matte to create shading, highlighting, texture and depth.
 John also used an airbrush to enhance depth and shadow (i.e., the drapery effect on Elvis’ gold lame suit).
 [Soderquist also added detail and shading to the clothing to more closely approximate her portrait.]
-Each piece of glass had to then be fired once more.
-Some of the glass required silver stain to add yellow to yellow-orange highlights and detail, and, of course one more firing in the kiln.
+Each piece of glass had to then be fired once again.
+Some of the glass required silver stain to add yellow to yellow-orange highlights and detail, and, of course an additional firing in the kiln.